Star Wars: TIE Fighter: Release

 LucasArts offered a pre-release demo on two floppy disks bundled with Computer Gaming World.
 The single-mission demo, sponsored by Dodge and featuring an ad for the Dodge Neon, advertises a spring 1994 TIE Fighter release.
-However, TIE Fighter was not released until July later that year: leaked by software pirates early in the month, with the official release on the 20th; 17 months after X-Wings debut.
-The Defender of the Empire expansion, which adds three battles, came out soon thereafter.
+However, TIE Fighter was not released until later that year, being leaked by software pirates in early July before its official release on July 20.
+The Defender of the Empire expansion, which adds three battles, was released soon thereafter.
 Later that year, LucasArts released a Collector's CD-ROM version of X-Wing using TIE Fighter's updated graphics engine.

 In 1995, TIE Fighter also received a Collector's CD-ROM.
 The CD-ROM version offered optional enhanced SVGA graphics, increasing the game's resolution from 320x200 to 640x480.
 The cinematic cutscenes were also enhanced, and the game received numerous voiceovers.
 The CD-ROM includes the previously released Defender of the Empire expansion and an additional Enemies of the Empire expansion.
 This CD-ROM also added support for gameplay under Mac OS 8 and Mac OS 9.

 TIE Fighter is part of the 1998 X-Wing Collector Series, which also includes updated versions of X-Wing and a pared-down version of X-Wing vs. TIE Fighter.
 This version drops DOS support, installing only under Windows 9x.
 TIE Fighter and X-Wing use the X-Wing vs. TIE Fighter flight engine, which adds 3D-accelerated graphics and texture mapping.
 The MIDI-based interactive soundtrack used in previous versions is replaced by looped Red Book audio recordings of John Williams' Star Wars score.
 This version also requires a joystick; previously, players could use a mouse and keyboard.
 This version was later bundled with the X-Wing Trilogy, which includes X-Wing and X-Wing Alliance.

 On October 28, 2014, TIE Fighter along with X-Wing were released digitally for the first time on GOG.com.
 Both the original DOS and Windows editions were included, with updates to run on modern PCs.